mzvirikuzhe/Miracle-Zvirikikuzhe-COS802-Project/README.md

-# African Languages Semantic Relatedness with W&B Integration
+# African Languages Semantic Relatedness
 # 1. Project Overview
-This repository contains a complete pipeline for analyzing Semantic Relatedness (SemRel) in three African languages—Hausa (hau), Kinyarwanda (kin), and Amharic (amh).
+This repository contains a complete pipeline for analyzing Semantic Relatedness (SemRel) in three African languages Hausa (hau), Kinyarwanda (kin), and Amharic (amh).
 The goal is to compare multilingual models with a fine-tuned transformer model on this task.
 All experiments are meticulously tracked using Weights & Biases (W&B) for real-time performance monitoring, metric logging, and artifact management.
 # 2. Research Focus & Methodology
 The project addresses two primary research questions: